 Know The Latest Weather

 Check the weather before entering the woods and be aware of weather conditions at all times — if weather worsens, head out of the woods.

 Fire Danger: LOW

-Friday Night: Chance of snow showers, cloudy, low around -9.
-Wind chill to -19.
+Saturday Night: Chance of showers, mostly cloudy, low around 46.